officialparacite/Minimal_HTTPS_Client/README.md

 - A basic HTTPS client.
 - Connects to an HTTPS server using SSL/TLS.
 - Sends a GET request and prints the response.
-- Uses static buffers for storing the response.

-### `client2.c`
-- Same as `client.c`, but dynamically allocates memory using `malloc()` to store the response.
+- dynamically allocates memory for the response.
-- Useful for handling larger or unknown response sizes.

 ## Build Instructions

 Make sure you have OpenSSL development libraries installed.

-To build the clients, run:
+To build the client, run:

 ```bash
 make